KotlinCS 124 LogoJava

 7. Will using AI hurt my learning in future CS courses?

 That is definitely not our intention.
 Our 70% quiz weight should ensure you develop strong fundamentals.
-CS 124 students have always succeeded in later courses, and we have and will continue to monitor this data carefully and make adjustments as appropriate.
+We learned from our Fall 2025 experience and adjusted our approach accordingly—the independent project is specifically designed to develop skills that complement traditional programming.
+CS 124 students have always succeeded in later courses, and we will continue to monitor this data carefully and make adjustments as appropriate.
 The programming skills tested in our AI-free quizzes directly prepare you for CS 128, CS 225, and beyond.

 8. What if AI gives me code I don’t understand?